aws-samples/serverless-patterns/lambda-ses/README.md

 * [Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-addresses-and-domains.html) verify identities in Amazon SES.
 Sandbox requires both sender and receiver addresses to be verified identities.

 ## Deployment Instructions
+1. Confirm both Sender and Receiver email addresses are verified in Amazon SES.

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
     ```